Additional Medications for Treating High Blood Pressure

-If blood pressure remains difficult to control despite multiple combination treatments (triple combo) or if side effects force stopping medication, current guidelines recommend adding a Mineralocorticoid-Rezeptor-Antagonisten or another Diuretikum, or adding an alpha blocker or beta blocker (this can also be considered earlier in treatment if there is a suitable indication).
-Also, if needed, consider checking the Blutdruck causes and adherence.
+If blood pressure cannot be controlled despite multiple combination treatments (triple combination) or if side effects force stopping medications, current guidelines recommend adding a mineralocorticoid receptor antagonist or a different diuretic, or adding an alpha-blocker or a beta-blocker (these can also be considered earlier in treatment if the indication fits).

 Alpha blockers

 These drugs mainly act on alpha-1 receptors and block the effects of adrenaline and noradrenaline there.
-Alpha-1 receptors are found mainly in smooth muscle cells, for example in blood vessels and the urinary tract.
-They relax blood vessels and thus lower blood pressure.
-They are also prescribed for benign prostatic enlargement.
+Alpha-1 receptors are mainly found on smooth muscle cells, including in blood vessels and the urinary tract.
+They cause blood vessels to widen and thus lower blood pressure.
+They are also prescribed for benign prostate enlargement.

-Some beta blockers also have additional alpha-blocking effects, e.g., Carvedilol.
+Some beta-blockers also have additional alpha-blocking effects, for example carvedilol.

 Side effects:

-Doxazosin often causes infections of the respiratory and urinary tracts.
-Symptoms such as headaches, a fast heartbeat and palpitations, as well as stomach and intestinal complaints, are also observed with this medication.
+Doxazosin is frequently associated with respiratory and urinary tract infections.
+Symptoms such as headache, a fast heartbeat and palpitations, as well as stomach and intestinal complaints, are also observed while taking it.

 Renin inhibitors